 - a.
-Drivers must meet the qualifications as defined in Sections 2.0 through 2.6 of this document. - b.
-Drivers must have written authorization from their department/unit to use their personal vehicle for university business.
-RM&S will maintain a standard form that can be used for this purpose. - c.
-The written authorization must indicate that the university's liability insurance is excess over the driver's personal insurance; there is no university insurance for property damage to personal vehicles; and the owner is responsible for all deductibles that may apply to their personal insurance policy. - d.
-Drivers must provide to their department evidence of liability insurance for their personal vehicle as required by Arizona state law. - e.
-Departments are responsible for maintaining documentation of authorization for drivers to use personal vehicles on university business.
+Drivers must meet the qualifications as defined in Sections 2.0 through 2.7 of this document. - b.
+Drivers must have written authorization from their department/unit to use their personal vehicle for university business. - c.
+Drivers must be advised by their department that the university's liability insurance is excess over their own insurance; there is no university insurance for property damage to personal vehicles; and the owner is responsible for all deductibles that may apply to their personal insurance policy. - d.
+Drivers must provide to their department evidence of liability insurance for their personal vehicle as required by Arizona state law.